 Chronic inflammation in the colon can cause digestive problems that may result in:

 Some people with ulcerative colitis have symptoms outside the digestive system.
 These may include:

 Ulcerative Colitis or Crohn's?

 The symptoms of ulcerative colitis are similar to another form of inflammatory bowel disease called Crohn's.
-The difference is that UC occurs only in the large intestine, while Crohn's can occur in various places throughout the digestive tract, so symptoms may occur anywhere from the small intestine to the mouth.
+The difference is that UC occurs only in the large intestine, while Crohn's can occur in various places throughout the digestive tract, so symptoms may occur anywhere from the anus to the mouth.
 Irritable bowel syndrome is another disorder known for chronic belly pain and diarrhea, but it does not cause inflammation or sores in the intestines.